SINTEF/dlite/README.md

   - Builtin HDF5 and JSON storage plugins
   - Plugin system for user-provided storage drivers
   - Memory for metadata and instances is reference counted
-  - Lookup of metadata and instances via global paths (initiated from the DLITE_STORAGES environment variable)
+  - Lookup of metadata and instances at pre-defined locations (initiated from the DLITE_STORAGES environment variable)
-  - Template-based code generation (includes templates for C. Fortran templates are planned)
+  - Template-based code generation (includes templates for C, Fortran templates are planned)
   - Plugin system for mappings that maps instances of a set of input metadata to an output instance